19. Juni 2026 Johannes Wolters

 Yes, you are right.

-Hisko Hulsing: He has kind of these apocalyptic ideas.
-So not Trump himself, but the people around him, some of them.
-And that is very dangerous because they are almost pushing the end of times with their weapons, it’s horrible.
-When I started making the Moving Storybook, the animatic which was 11 years ago, I was not just listening to the music of Shostakovich.
+When I started making the Moving Storyboard 11 years ago, I was not just listening to the music of Shostakovich.
 I was also reading philosophy.
-Books from John F. Gray , who was, at that time, he was like sort of comparing the democratic, the humanist way of thinking with apocalyptic thinking.
+Books from John F. Gray , who was the humanist way of thinking with apocalyptic thinking.
 Or Francis Fukuyama, he spoke in the early 90s of the end of communism, the end of history, that was kind of an apocalyptic way of thinking, like, are we all going to this higher goal?
 And that is not how history works.
 All those ideas got into this film.
 Nobody will ever find them out unless I talk about them, but they’re in there.
+What I mean to say, is that it is not just the religious fanatics who are into this apocalyptic thinking.
+It is deeply rooted in human civilization to think that their ought to be some goal to history.
+Some end of times, a clear direction.
+Instead history is just a sloppy mess of events.

 I was thinking about this tragic notion that the survivors of World War I told themselves this is the war that ends all wars.